Downloadable resources

 Enrollment Form

-Downloadable version of VYVGART enrollment form to fill out and fax to get patients started on VYVGART and enrolled in My VYVGART® Path.
+Downloadable version of VYVGART and VYVGART Hytrulo enrollment form to fill out and fax to get patients started on treatment and enrolled in My VYVGART® Path.

 HCP PSP Overview Brochure